hitdshu/hitnlls/README.md

 ### matrix
 We use CRTP and expression templates to enable lazy evaluation and avoid the generation of temporaray variabls.
 Our api of dense matrix operations resembles those of Eigen.
 We mainly implement cholesky/qr/inverse/evd/svd/lup operations for dense matrix.

-### nlls
+### ils
-This folder contains optimizable graph which organizes nodes and factors and optimization algorithms.
-Currently only some simple graphs are available.
-We implement Gauss-Newton/LM algorithms in this folder.
-This folder also has our implementation of sparse block matrix and several operations on it.
+This folder contains optimizable problem which organizes nodes and factors and optimization algorithms.
+We implement Gauss-Newton/LM/Doglog strategies and DENSE_QR/DENSE_CHOLESKY/SPARSE_CHOLESKY/DENSE_SCHUR algorithms in this folder.

 ### type
 Factors, vertices and cameras are defined here.
 We use variable tuples to avoid dynamic_cast in the evaluation of factors.
 The framework can support hand diff/auto diff/numeric diff now.
 Inherits Factor/FactorAutodiff/FactorNumeDiff according to your own purpose.